-For many years the average Indian businessman is toiled with incessant payment of taxes at different levels.
-With the introduction of GST, this cascading effect of tax is eliminated.
+For many years the average Indian businessman has toiled with incessant payment of taxes at different levels.
+With the introduction of GST, this cascading effect of the tax is eliminated.
 GST merges all the taxes prevalent presently into a single system of indirect taxation.

 GST in India is a destination based* taxation system.
 This is because revenue will belong to the states where the goods are finally consumed and not to the State where the goods are produced.
 It determines transactions based on their nature whether it is intrastate (within the same state) or inter-state (amongst two or more states).

 *Indirect taxes can be either origin based or destination based.
-Origin based tax (also known as production tax) is levied where goods or services are produced.
-Destination based tax (consumption tax) are levied where goods and services are consumed.
+Origin-based tax (also known as production tax) is levied where goods or services are produced.
+Destination-based tax (consumption tax) is levied where goods and services are consumed.
 In destination-based taxation, exports are allowed with zero taxes whereas imports are taxed on par with the domestic production.

 Source: General Knowledge Today